Léon: The Professional: Plot

 Later, while Mathilda returns home from grocery shopping, an NYPD ESU team sent by Stansfield captures her and infiltrates Léon's apartment.
 Léon ambushes the ESU team and rescues Mathilda.
 Léon creates a quick escape for Mathilda by smashing a hole in an air shaft.
-He tells her that he loves her and to meet him at Tony's place in an hour, moments before the ESU team blow up the apartment.
-In the chaos, a wounded Léon sneaks out of the building disguised as a wounded ESU officer.
+He tells her that he loves her and to meet him at Tony's place in an hour, moments before the ESU team fires a grenade into the apartment, wounding Léon and creating chaos.
+He manages to disguise himself as a wounded ESU officer and sneaks down through the staircase.
 He goes unnoticed by everyone except Stansfield, who follows him and shoots him in the back.
 As Léon dies, he presses a grenade pin in Stansfield's palm, saying that it is from Mathilda.
 Stansfield opens Léon's vest to find a cluster of grenades, which detonate, killing Stansfield.

-Mathilda goes to Tony and tries to convince Tony to hire her but Tony flatly refuses to hire a twelve-year-old and tells Mathilda that Léon told him to give his money to her if anything happened to him.
-He gives Mathilda $100 as an allowance and sends her back to school, where the headmistress re-admits her after Mathilda reveals what has happened.
+Mathilda goes to Tony and tries to convince him to hire her, but Tony flatly refuses to employ a twelve-year-old and tells Mathilda that he is holding Léon's money for her.
+Tony gives Mathilda $100 and dismisses her back to school, where the headmistress re-admits her after Mathilda reveals what has happened.
 Mathilda walks onto a field near the school to plant Léon's houseplant, as she had told Léon, to "give it roots".

 Cast

 Production

 Léon: The Professional is to some extent an expansion of an idea in Besson's earlier 1990 film, La Femme Nikita (in some countries Nikita).
 In La Femme Nikita, Jean Reno plays a similar character named Victor.
 Besson described Léon as "Now maybe Jean is playing the American cousin of Victor.
 This time he's more human."

-Maïwenn, Besson's wife at the time of filming, says the film was inspired by their relationship; Besson met Maïwenn when she was 12, and they started dating when she was 15.
+Luc Besson drew inspiration from Jef Costello (played by Alain Delon in Le Samouraï) to create Léon, the titular character embodied by Jean Reno in Léon: The Professional.

 While most of the interior footage was shot in France, the rest of the film was shot on location in New York City.
 The final scene at school was filmed at Stevens Institute of Technology in Hoboken, New Jersey.

 Soundtrack

 A soundtrack for the film was released in October 1994 by TriStar Music.
-It was commercially successful in Japan, being certified gold for 100,000 copies shipped in December 1999.
+It was commercially successful in Japan, and was certified gold in December 1999 for shipping 100,000 copies.